rainmanh/jumpscale_core8/docs/Walkthrough/SAL/Docker.md

   'Status': 'running'}}
 ```

-We can check for the container Names
+We can check for the container names:

 ```
 In [7]: j.sal.docker.containerNames
 Out[7]:
 ['js8playpriv2',